MeltedMagic/What_I_Come_Across/README.md

 # 🚩 About

-Repository for [Everything I Come Across](https://manu-samala.gitbook.io/what-ive-come-across/).
+Repository for [What I Come Across](https://manu-samala.gitbook.io/what-ive-come-across/).
 Hopefully I maintain this till the end of time.
 Inspired by: [https://wiki.nikiv.dev/tools/gitbook](https://wiki.nikiv.dev/tools/gitbook)

 If there is anything I miss or anything that should be added, create a github issue and I will address as soon as I can.